Bees Are Checking In At Kew’s New Pollinator Hotel

 Bee Hotel at Kew Gardens, Wakehurst UK.
 Credit: Kristina Pulejkova

-To celebrate the 25th anniversary of the Millennium Seed Bank, the Royal Botanical Garden in England’s Kew has combined art, conservation and science in a summer exhibit, ‘Seedscapes’.
+To celebrate the 25th anniversary of the Millennium Seed Bank, the UK’s Royal Botanic Gardens (Kew Gardens Wakehurst) has combined art, conservation and science in a summer exhibit, ‘Seedscapes’.
 Artist Kristina Pulejkova designed four pollinator hotels to capture pollen and encourage bees to take refuge in times of extreme heat.

 Titled ‘Seed Stories’, the four bee hotels are painted different colours to attract bees.
 Researchers are able to collect the pollen left behind in the hotels, facilitating the study of which species are attracted to specific tree types.